catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 * repairs and maintenance for both church and presbytery buildings
 * insurance premiums, municipal charges and water charges for both church and presbytery buildings and properties
 * motor vehicle expense reimbursements for priests up to the maximum amount specified (refer to Appendix 3: Active Clergy Remuneration Schedule)
-* supply fees during a priest's four weeks of annual holidays
+* supply fees during a priest’s four weeks of annual holidays
 * supply fees when a priest is on approved sick leave
 * supply fees when a priest on special duties living in the presbytery is on annual holidays and thus is unable to perform weekend supplies
 * Archdiocesan quota levy